Focus and Scope

 Ubiquity Press journals are indexed by the following services:

-Architectural Histories is also included in the Avery Index to Architectural Periodicals and the European Reference Index for Humanities and Social Sciences (ERIH PLUS).
+Architectural Histories is also included in the Avery Index to Architectural Periodicals, the European Reference Index for Humanities and Social Sciences (ERIH PLUS), Cengage Learning and SCOPUS.

 To ensure permanency of all publications, this journal also utilises CLOCKSS, and LOCKSS archiving systems to create permanent archives for the purposes of preservation and restoration.